ctoruno/LAC-Reports/Outputs/Brazil/Method/Brazil_method.md

                                 </p>
                                 <p class="mb-0 c-purple"><b>SAMPLE SIZE & SAMPLE FRAME</b></p>
                                 <p class="mb-4">
-                                    The General Population Poll in Brazil represents an achieved total sample size of  interviews distributed proportionally across all  .  based the sampling frame on the , acquiring a proportionally stratified sample by region, age, gender, socioeconomic status, and level of urbanization.
+                                    The General Population Poll in Brazil represents an achieved total sample size of  interviews distributed proportionally across  .  based the sampling frame on the , acquiring a proportionally stratified sample by region, age, gender, socioeconomic status, and level of urbanization.
                                     <br><br>
                                     In order to address all relevant topics while controlling the questionnaire length, the World Justice Project split three of the survey modules into two versions (Option A and Option B) and randomly assigned one option to each respondent for each module.
 These modules included: Hypothetical Situations, Civic Participation, and Institutional Performance.
 Aside from these modules, the questionnaires are identical.
 A link to the complete survey instrument, in , can be found in the Appendix of this report.
                                 </p>